RyuuXS/Reforestation/README.md

-## How many apples grow on a tree?
-All of them!
+## Why does Superman get invited to dinners?
+Because he is a Supperhero.